jacksund/simmate/tutorials/02_ Run_a_workflow.md

             ├── potpaw_GGA
             └── potUSPP_GGA
 ```
-6. View the input files with `simmate workflows setup-only energy-mit POSCAR`
+7. View the input files with `simmate workflows setup-only static-energy/mit POSCAR`
-7. Run a workflow with `simmate workflows run energy-mit POSCAR` (run = configure + schedule + execute + save).
+8. Run a workflow with `simmate workflows run static-energy/mit -s POSCAR` (run = configure + schedule + execute + save).
 This command should be submitted via a SLURM/PBS job script on HPC clusters.
-8. You will see a file named `simmate_summary.yaml` which contains some quick information for you.
+9. You will see a file named `simmate_summary.yaml` which contains some quick information for you.
 Other workflows (such as `band-structure` calculations) will also write out plots for you.
-9. While the plots and summary files are nice for quick testing, much more useful information is stored in our database.
+10. While the plots and summary files are nice for quick testing, much more useful information is stored in our database.
 We will cover how to access your database in a later tutorial (05).

 <br/><br/>